smoochy/episeerr/README.md

 **Smart episode management for Sonarr** - Get episodes as you watch, clean up automatically when storage gets low.

+This project started as scratching my own itch - I wanted more granular series management and couldn't find exactly what I wanted.
+I'm not a programmer by trade, but I had a clear vision for the solution I needed.
+I used AI as a development tool to help implement my ideas faster, just like any other tool.
+The creativity, problem-solving, architecture decisions, and feature design are all mine - AI helped with code, syntax and implementation details.
+Although I run everything in my own production environment first, it is catered to my environment and is use at your own risk.
+All code is open source for anyone to review and audit.
+The tool has been useful for me, and I shared it in case others can benefit from it too - but I absolutely understand if some prefer to stick with established solutions.

 [![Buy Me A Coffee](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://buymeacoffee.com/vansmak)

 ## What It Does